yaroslavoliinyk/DroneBatteries/README.md

 # FPV Batteries Inventory System

-A comprehensive inventory management system for FPV drone batteries built with FastAPI (Python) backend and React frontend, using MongoDB for data storage.
+A comprehensive inventory management system for FPV drone batteries built with FastAPI (Python) backend and React frontend, using MongoDB Atlas for data storage.

 ## 🚀 Features